What is it… that makes Western North Carolina a center for fine craft and art in the United States?

 This region being home to educational opportunities since the 1920's and 1930's at John Campbell Folk School, Penland School of Craft & the former Black Mountain College; present day Universities with art degrees including sculpture, clay, metals and printmaking; area community colleges with craft programs – particularly Haywood Community College; independent education centers; and workshops offered.

 Organizations based here, including the Southern Highland Craft Guild (founded in 1930) with the mission of “cultivating the crafts and makers of the Southern Highlands for the purpose of shared resources, education, marketing and conservation.”
-And, The Center for Craft, Creativity & Design (founded in 1998) with the mission of “advancing the understanding of craft by encouraging and supporting research, critical dialogue, and professional development”.
+And, The Center for Craft (founded in 1998) with the mission of “advancing the understanding of craft by encouraging and supporting research, critical dialogue, and professional development”.

 An estimated number of 2200 working artists living in Western North Carolina.
 The River Arts District is a great example of the diversity of artists in the region.